code4me/4me-app-builder-nodejs/README.md

 * `application token` The secret token of the Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
 * `AWS profile` The profile to be used to access AWS, should be defined in `~/.aws/config`, e.g. `default`.

-*Please note:* The usage of the same provider token for both integration deployment and runtime of all integrations is done here to keep the configuration of these examples a bit simpler.
-An actual provider is recommended to use separate tokens for deployment and integration runtime (e.g. a personal access token to setup the integration and an application per lambda deployed).
+*Please note:* The usage of the same provider token for both app offering deployment and runtime of all integrations is done here to keep the configuration of these examples a bit simpler.
+An actual provider is recommended to use separate tokens for deployment and integration runtime (e.g. a personal access token to setup the app offering and an application per lambda deployed).

 All provider secrets will be stored in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) using the `4me-app-builder/<4me domain>/<provider account>` key.

 **Step 2** Store `clientID` and `token` provided on the command prompt as the provider secrets in the secrets manager (so the engine can use these later at integration runtime):